Br0kenTh0rax/blog/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Hello, my name is Cody.
 I don't think there is much to say about me aside from me being an IT oriented fella that likes to see how things move and interact.

+I am a self defined security researcher and vulnerability explorer, practicing with CtFs and vulnerable machines to better understand the threat landscape that we live with.

 I typically fall into random solutions to problems as I move along and never really know how I get there.